 To create the right environment for your baby to turn you need to consider your internal environment, staying mindfully connected with your baby through meditation, using hypnosis exercises to relax your abdomen will all contribute to create the perfect environment for your baby to turn.

 How to turn a breech baby the Mindful Hypnobirthing way

-Great positioning helps and is your friend!
+Great positioning.
 Being slumped all over your desk, slouched in your sofa at night is going to do you no favours.
 Get down on your hands and knees, and when I say right down I mean with your bum higher than your chest.
 Check out the amazing spinning babies website to find out about optimal positioning and some great tricks to help with this.

 See a hypnotherapist, relexologist or acupuncturist who is specialised in this field

-Get nice and relaxed, using your self-hypnosis step 1 (321 relax, relax, relax) and talk to your baby.
+Get nice and relaxed, using your self-hypnosis step 1 and talk to your baby.
 Talk to them about how it’s time to move into the position to be born.
 Even better get your partner or any of your children to talk to your baby telling them about how ready you are for them, and how much they are looking forward to meeting them.

 See a chiropractor or an osteopath who specialises in pregnancy.
 Read Naomi McKay’s article on about how it can work for pregnancy.

 Get in touch with a local doula who may know some great repositioning techniques, some use something called a Rebozo which can be used to help baby get into a better position for birth.